QuestEval: Summarization Asks for Fact-based Evaluation: Conclusion

 \section{Conclusion}

-We proposed \texttt{SAFEval}, a new \emph{reference-less} framework to evaluate summarization models, which unifies and extends previous QA-based approaches with question weighting and negative sampling, accounting for factual consistency, relevance and information selection.
+We proposed \texttt{QuestEval}, a new \emph{reference-less} framework to evaluate summarization models, which unifies and extends previous QA-based approaches with question weighting and negative sampling, accounting for factual consistency, relevance and information selection.

-We implement \texttt{SAFEval} leveraging state-of-the-art deep learning models.
-Compared to existing metrics, we find that \texttt{SAFEval} correlates dramatically better with human judgments, while at the same time not requiring any gold reference.
+We implement \texttt{QuestEval} leveraging state-of-the-art deep learning models.
+Compared to existing metrics, we find that \texttt{QuestEval} correlates dramatically better with human judgments, while at the same time not requiring any gold reference.
 This allows for more accurate comparison between systems.
 Moreover, any progress in question answering and generation can directly be applied to our proposed approach, leading to further potential improvements.
 We make the code available\footnote{\url{https://github.com/recitalAI/QuestEval}} with the hope that it will contribute to further progress in the field.

-We are currently adapting SAFEval to other Natural Language Generation tasks that suffer from the same evaluation limitations, such as machine translation and text simplification.
-In future work, we plan to extend \texttt{SAFEval} to a multilingual version.
+We are currently adapting QuestEval to other Natural Language Generation tasks that suffer from the same evaluation limitations, such as machine translation and text simplification.
+In future work, we plan to extend \texttt{QuestEval} to a multilingual version.